MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/microsoft-365-security-center-defender-cloud.md

 Moreover, the Defender for Cloud incidents and alerts are now part of [Microsoft Defender XDR's public API](api-overview.md).
 This integration allows exporting of security alerts data to any system using a single API.

-## Prerequisites
+## Prerequisite

-To ensure access to Defender for Cloud alerts in Microsoft Defender XDR, you must be subscribed to any of the plans listed in [Connect your Azure subscriptions](/defender-for-cloud/connect-azure-subscription/)
+To ensure access to Defender for Cloud alerts in Microsoft Defender XDR, you must be subscribed to any of the plans listed in [Connect your Azure subscriptions](/defender-for-cloud/connect-azure-subscription/).

 ### Required permissions